 8-Week Marathon Training Plan and Tips

-If you’re running a marathon that’s fast approaching, this 8-week marathon training plan will help you build on your fitness base and get through the finish line.
-As a running coach, I usually recommend that runners train for 12 to 16 weeks (our customized marathon training plan includes up to 16 weeks of training), but if you already have a fitness base, you may be able to swing 8 weeks of training.
+If you’re running a marathon that’s fast approaching, this 8-week marathon training plan will help you build your endurance and get through the finish line.
+As a running coach, I usually recommend that runners train for 12 to 16 weeks (our Customized Marathon Training Plan includes up to 16 weeks of training), but if you already have a general fitness base, you may be able to swing 8 weeks of training.
 Especially with spring marathons, the winter months can slip away quickly and the next thing you know, your marathon is just two months away.
+Note that if this is your first race at the marathon distance, you will need more than 8 weeks to train.
+See our 16-Week Marathon Training Plan for guidance.

 Related Post: How to Train for a Marathon - Guide from a Run Coach